rochars/wavefile/README.md

 ```

 #### Cue points
-Items in *cue.points* are objects that look like this:
+Items in *cue.points* are objects like this:
 ```javascript
 {
     /** @type {number} */